 The official Time Machine Kick-Off takes place in Brussels on the 19th and 20th of March.
 ATM members Julia Noordegraaf and Claartje Rasterhoff (UvA), Harry Verwayen (Europeana), Marc Lindeman and Ellen van Noort (Picturae), Walter Swagemaker (Eye Filmmuseum), Johan Oomen (Institute for Sound and Vision) and many others will be attending.

 Claartje Rasterhoff, one of ATM's coordinators, will present ATM at the annual DEN event.
 You can find the entire program here.

-This will be a data sprint on the subject of data storage structure.
-This sprint originates in the need to a design a logical structure for storing the CLARIAH Amsterdam Time Machine project data - so the CLARIAH ATM project team will focus on devising a solution for their data.
+The Amsterdam Time Machine organizes a mini data sprint on the subject of data storage structure.
+This event has sprouted from the need to design a logical structure for storing the CLARIAH Amsterdam Time Machine project data.
+The team members will focus on devising a solution for storing their research data.

 Please sign up through the contact form.

 Please be invited to the kick-off meeting organized by the Virtual Interiors as Interfaces for Big Historical Data Research project.
 Join if you are interested to learn more about this NWO Smart Culture – Big Data / Digital Humanities funded project on spatially enhanced publications of the creative industries of the Dutch Golden Age, which is hosted at Huygens ING and CREATE (UvA) and works in close collaboration with Brill and the Netherlands Institute for Sound and Vision.

 The program can be found here.

 Thu22Nov201815:00 - 17:00Doelenzaal, Universiteitsbibliotheek UvA Singel